 The role of an IPE, when it comes to exposure of native oneM2M functions (aspects of devices, applications, services) to an external non-oneM2M Proximal IoT network, includes the monitoring, modification (update/delete) of resource instances that are representing oneM2M-internal functions to be exposed to an external non-oneM2M Proximal IoT network.
 This role also includes the following:

 The IPE needs to determine which native oneM2M functions need to be exposed to the external non-oneM2M Proximal IoT network (e.g. through provisioning, resource instance discovery, on-demand signalling, etc.) and detect dynamic changes of the set of native oneM2M functions to be exposed.
 On-demand discovery or change of exposure configurations may be triggered by other AEs/CSEs by modifying corresponding resource instances created by the IPE.
 A request to trigger discovery or to demand a change of the exposure configuration can be accomplished, for instance, via creation and monitoring of a <container> resource instance by the IPE, under which authorized AEs can create <contentInstance> resource instances, that indicate which action to take.
-Details of such a triggering mechanism are implementation depended and will not be further specified in the present document.
+Details of such a triggering mechanism are implementation dependent and will not be further specified in the present document.

 The IPE needs to handle creation/deletion of functions in the non-oneM2M Proximal IoT network representing native oneM2M functions according to the - possibly dynamically changing - need to expose them to the non-oneM2M Proximal IoT network.